★ Service brochure

 What's inside

-• Rugby: gala-day fixtures, scores, age-group draws
+• Rugby: gala-day fixtures, scores, age-group draws (stock)

-• Athletics: meets, per-athlete performances, personal bests
+• Athletics: meets, per-athlete performances, personal bests (stock)

 • Season auto-advance ("next round" updates itself)